finnmayhew/The-Revelation-Mission/World/Poseidon.md

   - General big fish also exist, closer to the Darkened Depths (which has less gravity)
 - "red tides" are currents that carry parasites
 - "burn water" are acidic patches of water
-- Plenty of names to draw from, the gods of the plane
+- Plenty of names to draw from, the gods of the plane, also a few water elemental names

-TODO: What do the elementals want?
+The big cosmological thing is that magic is very rare on Poseidon (see the explanation on the [Gliss](./Gliss.md) page).
+But, those who have the potential for magic are on average more powerful than Hestians who choose to pursue magic.
+Also, those from the Darkend Depths are more likely to have the potential (because the local magic level is less).

+### History

+### The Marids and the Shabah

 ## The Underdark